DivandraKusuma/GastroGuard/README.md

 5.  **Report:** Within seconds, the user receives a comprehensive nutritional report along with personalized health advice.

 ## How we built it
-The heart of GastroGuard is **Gemini 2.5 Flash**, the latest AI model that enables deep multimodal context understanding.
+The heart of GastroGuard is **Gemini 2.5 Flash**, the free AI model that enables deep multimodal context understanding.
 We built this application with a user-centric architecture:

 *   **Frontend:** React Native/Web with an intuitive chat interface.
 *   **Backend:** Python Flask managing business logic and AI orchestration.